5 bicyclists killed, 3 injured in crash on Nevada highway

 Nevada Department of Transportation spokesman Tony Illia said the truck allegedly hit a safety escort vehicle that was following the group of about 20 bicyclists.
 Officials had initially reported that four people were injured, not including those who died.

-The group was on an informal ride to celebrate one of the bicyclist’s retirement, the Las Vegas Review-Journal reported.
+One of the surviving cyclists said a handful of riders were trying to circumvent strong winds by coasting behind the safety vehicle.

-Witnesses told authorities the bike riders were struck by the box truck after it crossed into the bicycle lane.
+The cyclists were struck from behind by the truck after it crossed into the bicycle lane for an unknown reason, according to authorities.

 Video from the scene showed a white box truck stopped on the side of the highway with front-end damage.